Mintbase/mintbase-js/packages/sdk/src/batchChangeMinters/README.md

 # Batch change minters

-Change minting permissions for your contract by removing or adding multiple accountIds in one call.
+Change minting permissions for your smart contract by removing or adding multiple accountIds in one call.

-AccountIds in the `removeMinters` array will lose minting permission for the specified contract.
+Account IDs in the `removeMinters` array will lose minting permission for the specified contract.
 Ids in the `addMinters` array get granted that permission.

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method**